MicrosoftDocs/azure-ai-docs/articles/ai-services/multimodal-intelligence/document/custom/field-extraction.md

 * Custom document field extraction doesn't support fixed table and signature extraction.

 * Inference on the same document could yield slightly different results across calls.
-This is a known limitation for current `GPT` models.
+This limitation is one that is known for current `GPT` models.

 * Confidence scores for each field may vary.
 We recommend testing with your representative data to establish confidence thresholds for your scenario.

 * Grounding, especially for tabular fields, is challenging and may not align in some cases.

 * Latency for large documents is high.
-This is a known limitation in preview.

-* Composed model aren't supported in preview.
+* Composed models aren't supported in preview.